ohs-foundation/.github/profile/README.md

 Open Health Stack launched in 2023 — created at Google in collaboration with the WHO and a global developer community — as a suite of Digital Public Goods for FHIR-native digital health.

-OHS is now transitioning from a Google-led project into an independent, community-owned **umbrella project at the Linux Foundation** — a neutral home built to steward these building blocks for the long term and to serve the global health ecosystem that depends on them.
+OHS transitioned from a Google-led project into an independent, community-owned **umbrella project at the Linux Foundation** — a neutral home built to steward these building blocks for the long term and to serve the global health ecosystem that depends on them.

 ## License